WilsonLimSet/QuickPods/content/20231009-grahamweaver-jayhoovy.md

 ---

-**Read another blog about [How to scrappily hire for, measure, and unlock growth | Crystal Widjaja, Gojek and Kumu](./20220731-crystalwidjaja-lennyspodcast)**
+**Read another blog about [Sebastian Siemiatkowski (CEO, Klarna) on the Future of Klarna, Valuation Changes and AI in Finance](./20240628-sebastiansiemiatkowski-theloganbartlettshow)**